MIDFIELDR/midfieldr/README.md

 We use the `install_github()` function from the remotes package to install midfieldr from GitHub.
 (Note to experienced users: you can use devtools if you have it installed.
-We suggest the remotes package to reduce the number of package dependencies.)
+We suggest the remotes package to reduce the number of imported packages.)

 ``` r
 # install the remotes package